micapolos/zexy/README.md

-# Zexy - ZX Spectrum Next goodies
+# Zexy

+*Zexy* is an experimental project which aims to deliver modern looking operating system for ZX Spectrum Next.

 ## Calling convention